cldeluna/pyats_intro/README.md

 Tip: make sure your <name> matches your device hostname exactly!

-As of pyATS version 20.4.1, you can also generate testbed files from a file (CSV, Excel), an Ansible hosts file, or netbox!
+As of pyATS version 20.4.1, you can also generate testbed files from a file (CSV, Excel), an Ansible hosts file, or NetBox!
 I won't cover that here but stay tuned, this is just getting you started with pyATS.

 ```